Batman, Turkey: History

-Modern history
+Elīḥā (today called Batman) was historically inhabited by Syriac Orthodox Christians and Kurdish-speaking Armenians.
+In the Syriac Orthodox patriarchal register of dues of 1870, it was recorded that the village had 1 household, who paid 10 dues, and did not have a church or a priest.
+There were 15 Armenian hearths in 1880.
+There was an Armenian church of Surb Astvatsatsin.
+It is tentatively identified with the village of Yliga, which was populated by 100 Syriacs in 1914, according to the list presented to the Paris Peace Conference by the Assyro-Chaldean delegation.
+It was located in the kaza (district) of Beşiri.
+The Armenians were attacked by the Belek, Bekran, Şegro, and other Kurdish tribes in May 1915 amidst the Armenian genocide.

-The locality was made the capital of a district in the Siirt Province in 1957 and as the Batman province was founded in May 1990, also its capital.
+The locality was made the capital of a district in the Siirt Province in 1957, and as the Batman province was founded in May 1990, also its capital.
 The city was connected with Istanbul in 1944 by a railway line.
 This was the major transportation route until the 1950s when highways gradually became more important.
 Until the 1950s, Batman was a village of some 3,000 people; it was called Iluh and belonged to the Siirt Province.
 It was first located in the Elmedin district of Siirt.
 The entire district disappeared in the early 1926 due to the flood of the Batman River.
 After that, Iluh became part of Beşiri sub-province.
 On 2 September 1957, the village became a district center and renamed Batman after the river flowing nearby, which was known under its modern name since at least the 19th century.
-On 16 May 1990 it was designated the capital of the Batman Province.
+On 16 May 1990, it was designated the capital of the Batman Province.

 This administrative evolution reflected the rapid growth of the city owing to its oil extraction and refinement industries.
 Oil was found in the region in the 1930s and the oldest in Turkey refinery was built in 1955 to process crude oil of the Raman and Garzan areas.
-The refinery is operated by Tüpraş, it has a processing capacity of 1.1 million tonnes per year and storage capacity of 253 billion m3.
+The refinery is operated by Tüpraş, it has a processing capacity of 1.1 million tonnes per year and storage capacity of 253 billion m3 (330,000 million cubic yards).

 Development of the oil fields outside the city resulted in a rapid growth of Batman beginning in the 1950s.
 As a result, the city was declared a "Priority Region for Development".
 A high school was established in the city in 1975 and most one-story houses were rebuilt into multi-story buildings.
 However, the large inflow of labor for the oil industry resulted in construction of hundreds of unauthorized small buildings on the outskirts of the city.
 Because of the wind direction, most industrial complexes were located in the southern and south-eastern areas.